Cytarabine Liposomal Suspension for injection

 CYTARABINE LIPOSOMAL (sye TARE a been LIP oh som al) is a chemotherapy drug that is given into the spinal fluid.
-It is used to treat lymphoma and other cancers that are in the fluid surrounding the brain.
+It is used to treat lymphoma in the fluid surrounding the brain.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions: